-Radon and its risks Radon Testing.
+Radon and its health risks Radon Testing.

 Radon is a radioactive gas which forms naturally when the Uran238 element decays.
 In turn, the radon gas decays into radon progeny.
 Radon progeny are radioactive metal atoms which get caught in our respiratory tracts during inhalation.
 When this decay takes place, radiation is emitted from the radon progeny which can damage the cells in our respiratory tracts and lungs.
 In the worst case they can cause cancer.
 According to the World Health Organization, WHO, depending on where you live, 3%-14% of all incidences of lung cancer are caused by radon.